lone-echo/prolific-assistant-fx/README.md

-# prolific-assistant
+# prolific-assistant-fx
-An extension for prolific.ac
+Firefox fork of prolific-assistant